security AuthN & AuthZ¶

 ca Method¶

-Unauthenticated credentials are supplied in AUTHZ
+Unauthenticated credentials are supplied in AUTHZ message.

 x509 Method¶

-A new Authentication Method is added with Secure PVAccess - x509
+A new Authentication Method is added with Secure PVAccess - x509.

 Optionally EPICS clients can use a variety of Site Authenticators that can create an X.509 certificate from a variety of sources including